 Deforestation Free Funds is a search platform that enables people to find out if their money, in the form of individual investments or an employer-provided 401(k), is exposed to companies, banks, and brands driving deforestation around the world.
-Deforestation Free Funds specifically looks at companies that produce, consume, or finance palm oil, rubber, soy, cattle, wood products and pulp & paper – the chief commodities responsible for rainforest destruction.
+Deforestation Free Funds specifically looks at companies that produce, trade, consume, or finance palm oil, rubber, soy, cattle, wood products and pulp & paper – the chief commodities responsible for rainforest destruction.

-Deforestation Free Funds empowers everyday investors – those of us who are not investment professionals but who may have a 401(k) or an IRA – to know exactly what they own, to see if their savings are invested in dirty palm oil, to pressure fund managers to implement sustainable investment policies, and to find investment options that support a forest-friendly future.
+Deforestation Free Funds empowers everyday investors – those of us who are not investment professionals but who may have a 401(k) or an IRA – to know exactly what they own, to see if their savings are invested in destructive commodities, to pressure fund managers to implement sustainable investment policies, and to find investment options that support a forest-friendly future.

-It is important to note that not all palm oil producers are guilty of the same abuses, and not all consumer brands that use palm oil are directly linked to the worst tropical deforestation.
-Some companies are making real efforts to reduce the harm that this industry causes – and the goal of Deforestation Free Funds is to help make this happen.
-But industrial palm oil production generally relies on destructive practices and the risk of forest-destruction is ever-present.
-By driving transparency in the industry’s financing, we hope to encourage policies and practices that bring about real change.
+Of course, not all agricultural commodity producers are guilty of the same abuses, and not all consumer brands are directly linked to the worst tropical deforestation.
+Some companies are making real efforts to reduce harm – and the goal of Deforestation Free Funds is to help make this happen.
+But by and large, industrial agricultural production often relies on destructive practices that put people and the planet at risk.
+By driving transparency, we hope to encourage policies and practices that bring about real change.

 Friends of the Earth-United States is one of 75 national member groups of Friends of the Earth International, a global network representing more than two million activists in 73 different countries.
 In our efforts to address the challenges facing our planet, we push for the transformations that are needed, not merely the ones that are politically easy.
 In our efforts to halt tropical deforestation, we believe we need changes in national policies and practices in both producer and consumer countries – but we also believe that both institutional and individual investors have a role to play in reducing harm and driving positive change.